evrenesat/parosis/README.md

   - Player can make a choice any time.
 - Chance and timing:
   - Pass `--timer` parameter to enable countdown timer.
-  - Player needs to make a choice just before the countdown finishes (within a certain threshold).
-Check `--help` to see the default threshold.
+  - Player needs to make a choice just before the countdown finishes but within a certain threshold.
   - Countdown time can be set using `--countdown` parameter.
+Check `--help` to see the default threshold.
   - Threshold can be set using `--threshold` parameter.